jaymzcd/django-geosearch/README.md

         }
     ]

-You can customise the fields returned by providing a *fields* parameter, comma separated:
+You can customise the fields returned by providing a *fields* parameter, comma separated.
+A shorthand of "all" will return all the data via the content objects *_meta.fields* attribute.
+For example:

     http://localhost:8000/geosearch/?latitude=51.5&longitude=0&radius=500&fields=pk,name